ritwikdixit/PythonCode/README.md

 python script to scrape data of the top 100 free apps on itunes store and store in text file:
 app name, category, size, seller, ratings

-PRA8 & PRA12:

-Algorithms, Descriptions are written as a comment in the file.